You may have noticed a letter at the end of your Medicare number and wondered what it stands for.

 Relationships to the Primary Beneficiary Codes

-When you are the child of a primary claimant, code “C” will appear.
+If you are the biological or adopted child of the primary beneficiary, Code “C” will appear on your Medicare card.
+Suffixes following “C” further specify your relationship to the primary beneficiary in terms of birth order.
 Suffixes following “C” indicate your relationship to the primary claimant.
 “C1” means you are the first child, “C2” means you are the second child and so forth.

 Eligibility due to Disability, or Special Circumstances